 In order to compare the surfaces of the “good” and “bad” doorframe assemblies, Scanning and Inspection needed to convert the point clouds to something it could use as a surface.
 PolyWorks converted the tens of millions of points from the point cloud into a triangulated mesh in the blink of an eye.
 The software used each of the points as nodes for the millions of tiny triangles it constructed.

 To accurately describe the various shapes of the scanned object, PolyWorks uses fewer triangles for the more consistent sections of the car’s surface and more triangles when the contouring gets complex, all based on tolerance values specified by the user.
-Nearest neighbor and search distance parameters are also stipulated prior to the conversion and to create the triangulated surface and reduce the inherent digitizer noise to a maximum.
+Nearest neighbor and search distance parameters are also stipulated prior to the conversion and to create the triangulated surface and reduce the inherent digitizer noise to a minimum.

-Using a complex series of “least squares” mathematics and surface analysis the two newly triangulated and optimized laser scan datasets were laid one atop the other and aligned using the PolyWorks best-fit alignment technology.
+Using a complex series of “least squares” mathematics and surface analysis, the two newly triangulated and optimized laser scan datasets were laid one atop the other and aligned using the PolyWorks best-fit alignment technology.
 PolyWorks then developed a color-coded distribution pattern highlighting the comparison of the two assemblies.
 The resulting color error map allows to easily distinguish patterns that identify how the “bad” car door that is experiencing the leakages relates to the “good” car door.

 The B-pillar and lower sections of the doors display a light-green (near aqua) color that indicates a deviation below ±0.5 mm between the two sets of doors.
 Other regions, like the steel window frame that is welded to the door itself, are illustrated in green, which equals a deviation of ±1-2 mm.
 Finally, the orange section, located on the chassis of the car, also indicates a deviation of ±1-2 mm.